 Many think that the snowbird lifestyle is for the rich and famous.
 But today, a variety of accommodations in every price bracket allows many people to live the snowbird dream.

 Also, many businesses and retailers in popular snowbird destinations offer employment positions for people available only in winter.
 Some require only a short-term commitment, and many are part-time.
-So, rental car whether someone is looking to work just for fun or supplement their main income, the employment opportunity is there.
+So whether someone is looking to work just for fun or supplement their main income, the employment opportunity is there.

 Moving South and taking your car with you